One of the most common questions asked and misconceptions about CBD is “does CBD get you high?”

 Researchers have found that CBD actually protects cells from degenerative diseases.
 Its neuroprotective effect is one of the plants most promising aspects.
 The below bullet points are not medical claims so we always recommend consulting with a physician before using CBD medicinally.

-- It can be used as an analgesic.
+- It can be used as an analgesic and help provide symptoms relief for certain conditions, such as shingles.
 I keep a CBD lotion on my shelf right next to my band-aids.

 - It has anti-inflammatory properties